actgardner/rr-blog/_posts/2024-01-02-gloria-profile.md

   teaser: /assets/images/gloria.png
 ---

-Gloria Guns is a musician, bureaucrat, and one of the best aggressive quad skaters currently active in Ottawa today.
+Gloria Guns ([@gunsglorious on instagram](https://www.instagram.com/gunsglorious)) is a musician, bureaucrat, and one of the best aggressive quad skaters currently active in Ottawa today.

 Their lines combine intricate coping stalls and side-stance skating in the style of old-school vert skaters.
 Recently they placed third in the intermediate category of the 8Lives mini-ramp competition in Toronto.
 I asked Gloria over email about the comp, park skating in Ottawa, and their music.